 - vaccinations and medication for hepatitis A and B, which can cause cirrhosis to worsen

 - banding, treating varices (enlarged veins in lower esophagus)

 - a combination of surgery, radiation, and chemotherapy for liver cancer

 - a liver transplant

 If you are suffering from cirrhosis, contact Dr. Bhatti to schedule an appointment for treatment.
+Dr. Bhatti is board-certified and has decades of experience treating patients throughout the state of Minnesota.
 Our primary clinics are located in Edina and Chaska.